Matthias-Wolf/odin-recipes/README.md

 # odin-recipes

 ## Project description
-Create a recipe website that links to other recipe webpages with a photo of the dish and instructions on how to make it.
+Create a recipe website that links to other webpages with a photo of the dish and instructions on how to make it.

 ## This project will test my skill in:
 - creating an HTML boilerplate